 Semester Affiliated Programs

 By working with partnering affiliated programs, Lafayette is able to offer students over 200 semester programs in over 57 different countries.
 Students may choose the fall or spring semester to study abroad, or an entire academic year, depending on major, course requirements, course sequencing, class year, interests, target country, etc. Affiliated programs available to Lafayette students can be found via the Program Search tool.
-The application deadlines for semester-long third-party programs typically coincide with the third Friday of the semester before the one you intend to study abroad (i.e. mid-September for spring study abroad and mid-February for fall study abroad).
+The application deadlines for semester-long third-party programs typically coincide with the third Friday of the semester before the one you intend to study abroad (e.g. mid-September for spring study abroad and mid-February for fall study abroad).

 Please note all students wishing to study abroad on a semester affiliated program must first attend a Get Started Session.